NHLCA BIPOC Coaches Spotlight

 Duante' Abercrombie

 Duante’ Abercrombie, 35, is a native of Washington, DC, and is a proud alumnus of Neal Henderson’s Fort Dupont Cannons Ice Hockey Program.
-He is currently coaching with The Toronto Maple Leafs as their Coaching Development Associate.
+He spent the 2022-23 NHL season with The Toronto Maple Leafs as their Coaching Development Associate.

 Before coaching with the Maple Leafs, Abercrombie coached two teams in the Washington, DC area — Stevenson University, Assistant Coach (NCAA Division 3) and The Washington Little Caps, Director of Player Achievement (AAA).
 He also served as the Team Gold Coach at the 2022 USA Select 17 Festival and the Team Black Coach at the 2021 USA Select 16 Festival.